Pediatric Emergency Medicine Fellowship

 During your fellowship training, you can expect exposure to all kinds of pediatric pathology and interact with all different pediatric sub-specialties.
-We put a strong emphasis on patient quality and safety which is integrated in your training.
-Spectrum Health has developed multiple simulation facilities and our fellows frequently use them throughout their training.
-The entire pediatric emergency medicine faculty is committed to fellows teaching and training.
-We work closely with our adult emergency medicine colleagues who are available to enhance fellows experience.
+We put a strong emphasis on patient quality and safety.
+Spectrum Health has multiple simulation facilities and which is integrated in your training.
+Spectrum Health has developed multiple simulation facilities that our fellows frequently use throughout training.
+Our diversely trained pediatric emergency medicine faculty is committed to fellows teaching and training.
+We work closely with our adult emergency medicine colleagues who are always available and willing to enhance our fellows training experience.

 I can assure you that on graduation you will feel well trained to work in any pediatric emergency department across the country.
 I wish you all the very best in your application process.
 Thank you again for considering us for your fellowship training and please contact us with questions!

 - Train fellows to become excellent clinicians and educators in pediatric emergency medicine